Precision tissue staining every time

 Manual staining

-Using Omni-Stainer™ by hand
+Using Omni-Stainer™ platform by hand

 Play Video

-Omni-Stainer™ S12 Demo Video
+Omni-Stainer™ S12 platform Demo Video

 Play Video

-Omni-Stainer™ C12 Demo Video
+Omni-Stainer™ C12 platform Demo Video

 Automated Staining Demo